UCSDNobel1998/cse15l-lab-reports/lab-report5.md

 >
 > It seems like the bug might be related to how the program reads the file or processes the lines.
 I'm a bit stuck on what could be causing this.
 Any suggestions on how to debug this would be really helpful!
 ---
-2. A response from a TA asking a leading question or suggesting a command to try (To be clear, you are mimicking a TA here.)
+2.A response from a TA asking a leading question or suggesting a command to try (To be clear, you are mimicking a TA here.)

 **Response from TA:**